Hi , Nice work getting started. Next step: CONTINUE YOUR APPLICATION

 Apart from making Initial Membership Fees and Fellowship Membership Contributions, International Fellows are responsible for their flights, insurance, visas and any in-country spending money or Additional Excursions.

 Excursions are not part of our program and are an additional income generating mechanism that supports the costs of our programs.
 Payments for Additional Excursions are not charitable donations, membership fees or contributions.
-Previously Additional Excursions were managed by Limited Resource Teacher Training Ltd, the company that sponsored our Fellowship program.
-As of 2021, all Additional Excursions are operated by Inspiring Teachers.
+Income from excursions is used to support Inspiring Teachers core costs.

 If you are a Fellow and you fundraise from friends and family, they will be supporting the overall mission of Inspiring Teachers and are not contributing to cover costs connected to your participation.